markets & economy | december 2, 2020

 This material is provided for informational purposes only and is not intended to be investment advice or a recommendation to take any particular investment action.

-The views contained herein are as of the date written and are subject to change without notice; these views may differ from those of other T. Rowe Price associates.
+The views contained herein are those of the authors as of December 2020 and are subject to change without notice; these views may differ from those of other T. Rowe Price associates.

 This information is not intended to reflect a current or past recommendation concerning investments, investment strategies, or account types, advice of any kind, or a solicitation of an offer to buy or sell any securities or investment services.
 The opinions and commentary provided do not take into account the investment objectives or financial situation of any particular investor or class of investor.
 Please consider your own circumstances before making an investment decision.